Eusko: Aims

 The aim of the eusko is to encourage the community to buy from local traders.
 This potentially strengthens the local economy and reduce ecological damage caused by long supply chains.
 Additionally, it aims to promote solidarity.

 History

 Predecessors

 The idea of the eusko starts when the AMBES (from French Association pour la création d’une Monnaie locale Basque, Ecologique et Solidaire) took the example of another currency that was running in France, and thought that could be profitable and applicable to the Basque country.

 The choice of the name came up when the AMBES asked citizens to choose a name for their optimal currency.

 Getting started

-The eusko gave its first steps the 31st of January 2013, with the initial number of 126,500 eusko copies.
+The eusko gave its first steps 31 January 2013, with the initial number of 126,500 eusko copies.
 From the very beginning the eusko was accepted in all the establishments that were associated.

 According to the creators of the eusko, 310 businesses and enterprises accept the eusko as a form of paying, and the eusko has spread to more than 1500 users.

 The AMBES said that eusko would have a credit card system in 2015.